tqdm/tqdm/README.rst

             for k in trange(100, desc='3nd loop', leave=True, nested=True):
                 sleep(0.01)

-Note that on Windows, you need `colorama <https://github.com/tartley/colorama>`__ if you want to have a beautiful nested display.
-But in case you don't have colorama, nested bars will still work without in-place replacement of parent bars.
+On Windows `colorama <https://github.com/tartley/colorama>`__ will be used if available to produce a beautiful nested display.

 Contributions
 -------------